 The key to good lighting design is understanding the layers of light.
 Lighting has multiple purposes, which can be described as ambient, focal and decorative.
 Multiple direct and indirect light sources are needed to properly light up a space evenly and effectively.

-Also referred to as “general lighting”, ambient lighting provides overall illumination.
+Also referred to as “general lighting”, ambient lighting provides overall illumination to the space.
 Ambient lighting produces a comfortable level of brightness without glare or shadows.
 Sources of ambient lighting include chandeliers, pendants, ceiling lights, recessed or track lights.
 Your lighting plan should start with ambient lighting, as it sets the foundation for other layers of light.
 Every room needs ambient lighting as it is what allows you to see.

-A favorite here at Lamps.com, we refer to accent lighting as the “sparkle” in a room.
+A favorite here at Lamps.com, we refer to decorative accent lighting as the “sparkle” in a room.
 The purpose of decorative lighting is to evoke positive emotions.
-The “sparkle” can be as simple as the shine that’s produced from light reflecting off of a polished decorative element, or as elaborate as a crystal chandelier.
+The “sparkle” can be as simple as the shine that is produced from light reflecting off of a polished decorative element, or as elaborate as a crystal chandelier.
 This type of lighting is an expression of art.
 It allows you to make a statement, express your personal style and have a little fun with your lighting.